tgrybnicek/284-final/README.md

    the truth, so we can see how scattered one channel and method is on its own.
 2. Stage 2 shows the fusion across all 10 channels, with a line per method plus the combined all method line, showing the affects of fusion.
-3. Stage 3 shows the smoothing chain, the fused track followed by the Kalman result and then the EMA result, with a small inset of the alpha sweep that picked the smoothing factor.
+3. Stage 3 shows the smoothing chain, the fused track followed by the EMA result, with a small inset of the alpha sweep that picked the smoothing factor.
 4. Stage 4 shows the final estimate against the truth for all three datasets, plus a bar panel of MAE by stage on the test set so the error visibly drops as each